Email: armin.nurkanovic@imtek.uni-freiburg.de

 Numerical optimal control (exercises)

-The implementation of all of my methods and reformulations are publicly available in the open-source packages nosnoc and nosnoc_py.
+The implementation of all of my methods and reformulations are publicly available.
+For an overview see the nosnoc page.

 If you are from industry or academia and interested in collaboration, please feel free to contact me.
 I am always open to engaging in exciting academic or application-oriented collaborations.